 That said, the current crop of entry-level Macs with their M1 Chips are proving to be quite formidable.
 The main thing holding them back is the lack of software support.

 There's also the question of the GPU.
 Historically, recording and editing audio didn't utilise many graphics card resources, unlike 3D design and video editing.
 Things are more complicated these days as some audio software is GPU-accelerated.
 It's also a factor should you require additional displays.

-If you need a more powerful graphics option then you could look at the 16in MacBook Pro or an external graphics card.
-The 16in MacBook Pro models were last updated in November 2019 so the processors are still 9th generation, but those processors are 6-core or 8-core, so there are many benefits to these more powerful Pros.
+If you think that the 13in screen might be too small, or if you need a more powerful graphics option, you could look at the 16in MacBook Pro.
+The 16in MacBook Pro models were last updated in November 2019 so the processors are still 9th generation Intel, but the graphics cards are discrete and better than the M1 equivalents.

-It just so happens that Apple showed us a demo of someone using the Mac mini to produce and record music.
-So why does Apple consider this a great Mac for making music?
+A couple of years ago Apple showed us a demo of someone using the Mac mini to produce and record music.
+Why does Apple consider this a great Mac for making music?

 It's small, quiet, and great connectivity options, along with an additional audio-in port (although musicians typically prefer using USB audio interfaces).

 The Mac mini is currently available with the M1 chip and 256GB SSD for just £699/$699.
 There's also a 512GB model for £899/$899.
 Double the RAM to 16GB, for another £200/$200.

 If funds are low, the Mac mini is a great choice for making music - as long as you are using Apple's own software, such as Logic Pro.
 Be mindful that with a Mac mini you'll also need to buy a display, keyboard and mouse.

 Here are the best prices for that £899/$899 Mac mini: